stefaniuk/dotfiles-v1/README.md

 Testing
 -------

-This project can be tested in a Docker container defined in the `./usr/test/etc` directory.
-To use this facility, please make sure that VirtualBox and Vagrant are installed.
+This project can be tested in a Docker container predefined.
+To use this facility, please make sure that VirtualBox and Vagrant are installed and available on the command-line.

     vagrant up
     vagrant ssh